Nazeer2013/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 In this case I initially forgot to add test data validation_size to AutoMLConfig but this resulted in best performance overall.

-## AutoML User Case III witho validation data size
+## AutoML User Case III with validation size

 In this case I added validation_size as 25% to AutoMLConfig.
 Results for the best fit model 'VotingEnsemble' were same.